bephrem1/Something-Huge/README.md

 This could be a web app, a bot, a whole software suite spanning web and mobile,...it's just got to be big and I subliminally feel it is going to happen.
 That's why I made this repo to keep this at the top of my mind.
 Coming Soon.
 </br>
 <b>General Ideas:</b> </br>
-- A medium-enterprise level API that delivers valuable data like [CoinApi.io](https://www.coinapi.io/)
+- A medium-enterprise level REST API that delivers valuable data like [CoinApi.io](https://www.coinapi.io/)